Bulgarian Bombshell Yanita Yancheva Flaunts Chiseled Abs In Revealing Bikini

 Fitness bombshell Yanita Yancheva is known for showing off her her fabulous figure on her Instagram account.
 On Tuesday, she updated her account with a post in which she flaunted her body — including her rock hard, chiseled abs.

 The post was a short video clip of Yanita taking a bathroom selfie.
-She wore an animal print bikini that featured a bandeau-style top with off-the-shoulder short sleeves.
+She wore an animal-print bikini that featured a bandeau-style top with off-the-shoulder short sleeves.
 Part of a tattoo on her pelvic bone peeked over the top of her string bottoms.
 The clip showed her posing in the mirror with her back slightly arched, turning her body slightly to show off her fit physique.
 The bikini top gave viewers plenty of cleavage to see, but it was Yanita’s abs that were on display in the video.
 The angle of the shot captured the beauty’s sculpted abs as she modeled the bikini.

 In the post’s caption, Yanita wrote that haters would claim her body was somehow edited to look as good as it did.
 Her fans were quick to let her know that they believed she was as real as it gets.